qgis/QGIS-Documentation/docs/user_manual/processing/standalone.rst

       :local:

-QGIS comes with a tool called `qgis_process` which allows you to call processing algorithms directly from the command line without starting QGIS desktop itself.
+QGIS comes with a tool called `qgis_process` which allows you to call processing algorithms and models directly from the command line without starting QGIS desktop itself.

 The command `list` can be used to get a list of all available providers